unjs/unstorage/docs/content/6.drivers/redis.md

 ## Upstash Redis

-[Upstash](https://upstash.com/) is a serverless Redis cloud service.
-The `redis-upstash` driver is a HTTP only driver that can be used in environment where TCP isn't available.
+The `redis-upstash` driver is an [Upstash](https://upstash.com/) based HTTP only driver that can be used in environments where TCP isn't available.

 ```ts
 import { createStorage } from "unstorage";